 Rules

-A Rule defines how a USP Server instance authenticates external incoming connections, manages credentials during the proxying process, and optionally applies in-line content scanning using an ICAP server.
+A Rule defines how USP Server authenticates partner connections, manages credentials during the proxying process, and optionally applies in-line content scanning using an ICAP server.
 More specifically, a Rule defines:

 - The authentication method required for external incoming connections (e.g., password or public key).

-- The authentication source used to verify the credentials provided by the external user (e.g., LDAP or Account Repository).
+- The authentication source used to verify the credentials provided by the external partner (e.g., LDAP or Account Repository).

 - The credential source used to authenticate outbound connections to internal targets.

-- An optional ICAP server used to inspect file content before it is forwarded.
+- An optional ICAP Scanner used to inspect file content before it is forwarded to the internal target.

 Before You Begin

-For a complete list of configuration scenarios, refer to Rules Possible Configuration Scenarios.
+For a complete reference of valid protocol-specific combinations, see Rules Possible Configuration Scenarios.

 Inbound Authentication Methods